llemarr42/plant-planter-planner/Project_Proposal.md

   - A  way to right itself if it is flipped
   - Distress signal if it gets stuck
 #### Unanswered Question
-- What will be the maximum seed size that our project can handle?
 - How big/powerful will our motors for our wheels or treads need to be?
-- What is the most efficient method of digging?

 ### How will you measure the success of meeting each requirement?
 - Success will be measured by how well each part works individually, but also as a part within the project as a whole.